 Step 2.
 Go to Disk Converter, select "Disk management" to continue.

 Step 3.
-Right-click the target MBR disk that you tend to convert to GPT, and click "Convert to GPT" to start the conversion.
+Right-click the target MBR disk and select "Convert to GPT" to initiate the conversion process.

 You can share this professional software with your friends who need a reliable tool to manage disks and partitions.

 Step 1.
-In the search box, search for and open "System Information."
-Then, you can see the BIOS version of your PC.
-You can also access the information during the initial boot process or within the BIOS/UEFI settings.
+To find the BIOS version of your PC, search for and open "System Information" in the search box.
+Alternatively, you can access this information during the initial boot process or within the BIOS/UEFI settings.

 Step 2.
-Head to the official website of your PC's manufacturer.
-Look for the support or downloads section.
+To find the latest drivers for your PC, head to the official website of your PC's manufacturer and navigate to the support or downloads section.

 Step 3.
-Find the right BIOS update for your respective PC model and download it.
+Find the correct BIOS update for your specific PC model and download it.

 Step 4.
 Ensure a stable power source for your PC.

 Step 5.
-Run the utility for BIOS updates and follow the on-screen instructions.
+Run the BIOS update utility and follow the on-screen instructions to update your BIOS.

 Step 6.
-Restart your PC.
-Once the update is complete, recheck the BIOS version to confirm the successful update.
+Restart your PC, then recheck the BIOS version to confirm the successful update after the update is complete.

 Read also:

-To ensure a smooth and secure boot, it is crucial for the SSD driver to stay updated.
+To ensure a smooth and secure boot, it's essential for the SSD driver to stay updated.

 Step 1.
-In the search box, search for and open "Device Manager."
-Then, locate Disk drivers and identify the model of your SSD.
-You can also find it by checking your PC's specifications.
+To find the model of your SSD, search for and open "Device Manager," locate Disk drivers, and check your PC's specifications.

 Step 3.
 Before proceeding, back up any crucial data on your SSD.

 Step 4.
-Run the downloaded driver file and follow the on-screen instructions to install the new driver.
-This might involve extracting files or going through a setup wizard.
+Run the downloaded driver file, follow the on-screen instructions to install the new driver, which may involve extracting files or going through a setup wizard.

 Step 5.
 Restart your PC once the installation is complete.

-Updating your SSD driver is a proactive step that addresses the immediate boot issue and contributes to your system's overall health and performance.
+Updating your SSD driver is a proactive step that can help address immediate boot issues and contribute to your system's overall health and performance.

-In such times, Qiling Disk Master Professional for a solution.
-This versatile software not only aids in disk management but also comes equipped with a Boot Repair feature.
-This feature is designed to mend corrupted system files and get your PC working again.
+In times of PC distress, Qiling Disk Master Professional offers a solution.
+This software provides disk management capabilities and a Boot Repair feature that can fix corrupted system files and get your PC up and running again.

 Step 1.
-Start Qiling Disk Master after connecting the external drive/USB to your computer, go to "Tools" and click "Create bootable media".
+To create a bootable USB drive with Qiling Disk Master, start the software after connecting the external drive/USB to your computer, then go to the "Tools" menu and click on "Create bootable media".

 Step 2.
-Select an available USB Drive or CD/DVD and click "Proceed".
-You can also burn the Windows ISO file to the storage media.
+Select a USB drive or CD/DVD and click "Proceed" to continue the installation process.
+Alternatively, you can also burn the Windows ISO file to the storage media.

 Step 3.
-Connect the created bootable drive to the new computer and reboot the computer by pressing and holding F2/Del to enter the BIOS.
-Then, set the WinPE bootable drive as the boot disk and press F10 to exit.
+Connect a bootable drive to a new computer, reboot by pressing F2/Del to enter the BIOS, set the bootable drive as the boot disk, and exit the BIOS by pressing F10.

 Step 4.
-Boot the computer again and enter the WinPE interface.
-Then, open Qiling Disk Master and click "Fix Boot" under the "Tools" option.
+Boot the computer again, enter the WinPE interface, and open Qiling Disk Master.
+Click "Fix Boot" under the "Tools" option.

 Step 5: Select the system you want to repair and click "Proceed".